 Customers are the focal point of any business.
 Most importantly, they are individuals with unique likes, dislikes, interests, and mindsets.
-And it’s no surprise all these factors shape their interaction and decisions related to what a business has to offer them.
+And it’s no surprise all these factors shape their interactions and decisions related to what a business has to offer them.

 Take a deep breath.